Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Introduction

-In the case that the source is i.i.d.\ or i.i.d.\ mixture, we can set $q = p$ to eliminate the $D(p\| q)$ term.
-Specifically, for i.i.d.\ sources, an achievable rate is $kH(X_1)+\log(k H(X_1)+1)+1$, thus the overhead is at most $O(\log(k))$ bits.
-The overhead can be reduced to $O(1)$ if the source is uniform over its support.
+In the case that the sources are i.i.d.\ or i.i.d.\ mixture, we can set $q(\mathbf{x}) = p(\mathbf{x})$ to eliminate the $D(p\| q)$ term.
+Specifically, for i.i.d.\ sources, an achievable common message length is $kH(X_1)+\log(k H(X_1)+1)+2$, thus the overhead is at most $O(\log(k))$ bits.
+The overhead can be reduced to $O(1)$ if the sources are uniform over the alphabet in its support.

 For general exchangeable sources that are not i.i.d.\ or i.i.d.\ mixture, we show that